- Attractive value

 Consider the 2018 Acura RDX if you’re after a budget-conscious crossover that rides and drives well.

-This RDX, in its current form, dates back to the 2013 model year, albeit with a few updates to keep it fresh.
+This RDX dates back to the 2013 model year, albeit with a few updates to keep it fresh.
 Today’s RDX is available in three basic flavors—base, Technology, and Advance—with further choices in terms of front- or all-wheel drive and the brand’s AcuraWatch collision avoidance tech.
 All in, the spendiest RDX still runs under $45,000, which is about where some of its rivals like the BMW X3 and Mercedes-Benz GLC-Class start.
 True, the RDX doesn’t match them in terms of features, style, or refinement, but its value is noteworthy.

-Acura bucks the turbocharged 4-cylinder trend by fitting a 3.5-liter, naturally aspirated V-6 to all RDXs.
-At 276 horsepower and 252 pound-feet of torque, the V-6 is no slouch and it returns fuel economy figures that aren’t far off of less-powerful turbo-4s.
+Acura bucks the turbo-4 trend by fitting a 3.5-liter, naturally aspirated V-6 to all RDXs.
+At 279 horsepower and 252 pound-feet of torque, the V-6 is no slouch and it returns fuel economy figures that aren’t far off of less-powerful turbo-4s.
 Front-wheel drive is standard and all-wheel drive is $1,500 extra for those who need more grip.

 Though the RDX isn’t the sexiest thing on the market—it’s far from it—the crossover’s basic two-box shape wears the brand’s beak nose better than its sedans.
-Its interior is busy and not quite as upmarket feeling as some swankier rivals—but, again, there’s that low price point.
-Considered as the bridge between mainstream crossovers like the Honda CR-V and true luxury models from German competitors, the RDX begins to make a lot of sense.
+Its interior is busy and not quite as upmarket feeling as some swankier rivals—but, again, there’s that low price.
+Considered as the bridge between mainstream crossovers like the Honda CR-V and true luxury models from German competitors, the RDX begins to make sense.